Wehooks power up Instant Triggers, which execute the flow immediately after the remote server sends data.

 Important:

-directive changes the behaviour of the output
+The iterate directive changes the behaviour of the output directive

-and allows you to use a special variable item
+and allows you to use a special variable item that represents the

 currently processed item.
-The output
+The output directive will be executed for

 each item in the container that you have specified in

-directive to access properties of iterated objects.
+output directive to access properties of iterated objects.

 For example you are iterating this response: